gortonator/bsds-6650/README.md

 4 | [Scaling the System](https://gortonator.github.io/bsds-6650/assignments-2021/Assignment-4) | 12/10

 ## Quizzes
-Quizzes on Tuesdays, in class.
+Quizzes are held on Tuesdays, in class.
 Once you start you must finish within 45 minutes.

 Quiz | Date
 ---- | ----